simonhm/islandora_exhibits_browse/README.md

 This module can display video, audio on timeline/slideshow.
 For other solution pack content, JPG or TN datastream will be used to display.

-### Theming

-There are template files for the exhibit pages.

-Template files can be overridden by a theme by copying the template file from the modules folder into the theme folder.
-You can override a theme per defined facet page by appending the path value to the template file.
-If you do, make sure to copy the original template file to your theme as well.

 ## Maintainers/Sponsors

 Current maintainers: